Moving Forward Together: Healthy Habits for Your Children In Two Households

 Ensure that Each Home Has What They Need

-Your children should never feel like visitors, so always have basic necessities (e.g. toothbrush, comb), clothing, school supplies, and favorite toys or electronics in both homes.
-Even if the kids are under one parent’s roof more than the other, make sure that they have everything they need to feel completely at home there.
+Your children should never feel like visitors, so always have necessities (e.g., toothbrush, comb), clothing, school supplies, and favorite toys or electronics in both homes.
+Even if the kids are under one parent’s roof more than the other, ensure they have everything they need to feel completely at home in both.

 Respect Your Former Spouse’s Household